jacksonrayhamilton/scrab/README.md

 var scrab = require('scrab');

 console.log('My favorite word of all time is "' + scrab.word() + '".');
-// => My favorite word of all time is "aristocrat".
+// => My favorite word of all time is "interpretation".

 scrab.word({
     preposition: true